luisferreira90/JobCloudChallenge/README.md

 Run `ng test` to execute the unit tests.

-## Challenge

-- When a job ad is deleted, all of its related data, such as the invoice, should also be deleted.

 ## Bonus features

 - The ability to receive notifications when a job ad is created, edited, or deleted.